What is a lateral flow test?

-For example, AbC-19TM, a COVID-19 rapid antibody test that detects IgG neutralising antibodies that target the SARS-CoV-2 spike protein, uses whole blood with a buffer.
+For example, COVID-19 rapid antibody tests that detect IgG antibodies that target the SARS-CoV-2 spike protein, use whole blood with a buffer.

 However in the case of Pocket Diagnostic, a range of plant disease tests, the user needs to mix plant material samples with a running buffer in order to detect commercially damaging plant diseases.

 LFTs are versatile enough to be developed to detect target analytes in sample matrices including: